gerald C. (jerry) kane

 Professor of Information Systems at the Carroll School of Management of Boston College;

-Faculty Director of the Edmund H. Shea Center for Entrepreneurship at Boston College;
+Faculty Director of the Edmund H. Shea Center for Entrepreneurship at Boston College; and

 Senior Editor, MIS Quarterly.